to be deleted To be deleted

-to be deleted How to enter tuplets with total durations that can not be represented by single notes.Workaround for "difficult" tuplets.
+How to use older, non-VST3 plugins in MuseScore 4A step-by-step guide on how to play VST1 and VST2 plugins in MuseScore 4.
+To be deleted to be deleted To be deleted To be deleted To be deleted to be deleted To be deleted How to fix some MuseScore 4 audio issuesTips and tricks to improve playback on your device How to fix MuseScore 4.0 corrupted filesVarious methods to fix corruptions in the score Create plugins for MuseScoreBeginners can start at Developers' handbook Plugin Chapter to be deleted To be eliminated. to be deleted How to enter tuplets with total durations that can not be represented by single notes.Workaround for "difficult" tuplets.
 Works for 3.x and 2.x. to be deleted How I use Musescore as a practice tool To be deleted To be deleted To be deleted To be deleted to be deleted To be deleted Ableton Live as Musescore Sound Engine via MIDI RoutingMethod to divert Musescore MIDI Out messages to Ableton Live such that Ableton Live is the sound engine for Musescore.
 How to solve bluetooth audio problemsSome possibilities found in the forums.
 How to write scordatura scoresHow-To write scordatura scores in Musescore, easily convert scordatura notation into correct sounding pitches notation staff (and vice versa).
-SolmisationEndecalineo or endecagram, the stave for Solfège. to be deleted to be deleted To be deleted Paste Special - Changing note durationYou can change the duration of notes pasted using this feature that is not well known.
+SolmisationEndecalineo or endecagram, the stave for Solfège. to be deleted to be deleted How to access the available settings in MuseScore 4 Paste Special - Changing note durationYou can change the duration of notes pasted using this feature that is not well known.

 Here's how it works.